DTJF/libpruio/src/doc/_6_messages.md

 \Item{"unknown setPin ball number"}

-\Item{"no ocp access"} The CPU ball isn't in the required modus and needs a new pinmux setting, but libpruio has no access to the sysfs folders. -> Either load the universal device tree overlay and execute the code with administrator privileges.
+\Item{"no ocp access"} The CPU ball isn't in the required modus and needs a new pinmux setting, but \Proj has no access to the sysfs folders. -> Either load the universal device tree overlay and execute the code with administrator privileges.
 Or make sure that digital lines are set to the required modi before you execute the code.
 Or consider